Children in Ipoh know Au Young Keen Kiew, 42, simply as “Au Young the Clown”.

-Note: An edited version of this article [Clowning By Chance] was published on 29th November, 2014 in the now-defunct The Malay Mail.
+Note: An edited version of this article [Clowning By Chance] was published on 29th November, 2014 in The Malay Mail.

 Note: View larger images by clicking on an image once this page has completely loaded.
 Then navigate by clicking on the right or left side of image.